chiisquare/100-days-of-code/log.md

 ### Day 22: Mar.
 18th, 2022 Thursday

-**Today's Progress**: asked questions about truthiness and falsiness in JS on Twitter on 3/16. found an article about said topic on 3/17. continued the Intro to Interviewing module in earnest today, attended a small, free Intro to Python workshop through the Healthy Gamer Discprd server.
+**Today's Progress**: asked questions about truthiness and falsiness in JS on Twitter on 3/16. found an article about said topic on 3/17. continued the Intro to Interviewing module in earnest today, attended a small, free Intro to Python workshop through the Healthy Gamer Discord server.

 **Thoughts:** am slow-going when it comes to working on coding... would like to get to a point where I'm working on coding at least 2 hours a day, but babysteps.
 RSVP'd to a virtual Tech Talk through my local Women Who Code Meetup group!
 I'm really excited about it.
 I'm getting more involved with the coding community and feel myself becoming more motivated!